CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 To `delete` a task on the list that is on the screen, type `delete` [ index of task in the list]
 * eg `delete 1 `

+`delete` can also be done for multiple tasks
+* eg `delete 1 2 3` deletes tasks 1,2 and 3.

 **updating tasks**